Skip to main content

 Important: AI models can make mistakes.
 They may occasionally cite incorrect sources, misinterpret legislation, or produce inaccurate legal analysis.
 All AI output must be independently verified by a qualified solicitor before being relied upon or shared with clients.

-Jurisdiction focus: Writford is primarily trained on English & Welsh law.
-Scottish and Northern Irish law may differ — users should verify jurisdiction-specific points.
+• Jurisdiction focus: Writford’s system prompts and source-retrieval pipeline are oriented toward English and Welsh law.
+Scottish and Northern Irish law may differ.
+Users should verify jurisdiction-specific points.

 5. Safeguards